-In the case of the difference of orthogonal groups, the analogue of Conjecture \ref{conj_identities}.\ref{conj_intro_ort_2m+1}-\ref{conj_intro_ort_2m} can be deduced directly from the corresponding result of \cite{SpigaAGL} on $\AGL_m(q)$.
-I would like to thank Tewodros Amdeberhan for helpful comments, which contributed to the proof of this case. \begin{prop} {prop_bar{u}}
+In the case of the difference of the orthogonal groups, the analogue of Theorem \ref{conj_identities}\eqref{conj_intro_ort_2m} can be deduced directly from the corresponding result of \cite{SpigaAGL} on $\AGL_m(q)$.
+The author would like to thank Tewodros Amdeberhan for helpful comments, which contributed to the proof of this case. \begin{prop} {prop_bar{u}}

 \begin{proof} By Lemma \ref{u_m(q)_ort},

 This sum ranges over partitions $\lambda$ of $2m$ with even multiplicities, which correspond to partitions $\mu$ of $m$ via $\lambda=2\mu$.
 In this correspondence, $\lambda'_i=2\mu'_i$, so the expression becomes